OpenFeature React SDK

 Note

-React suspense is an experimental feature and subject to change in future versions.
+React suspense is an experimental feature and is subject to change in future versions.

 function Content() {